-Events are often held at Foothills Congregational Church, including weddings, memorial services, and performances.
+Foothills frequently hosts weddings, memorial services, baptisms, and performances.
 Please read about some of the facilities and services that are available.

 Our beautiful sanctuary building was designed by the renowned Ernest Coxhead and completed in 1914.
 In 1982 it was listed on the National Register of Historic Places.
 It is capable of seating 150 people and has an organ and piano.

 Our Parish Hall was built in 1973 and features an excellent setting for meetings, receptions, presentations, parties, and lunches/dinners.
 It is 1300 sq. ft., holds 80 for a sit down event and 170 for a meeting.
 Full kitchen, A/V, small stage with a grand piano.
 It was built in 1973.

 Commonly held events:

 A wedding is the celebration of a lasting commitment between two people who make a covenant of abiding love with each other.
 We look forward to sharing in this sacred and joyous occasion with you.
 Our minister can officiate at your wedding or if not available, recommend another minister for you.
 We offer wedding coordinator, organist, music, custodial, and photography assistance.
 For more information, please call the church office.

-Memorial Services are always a difficult time of stress, and we extend our deepest sympathy.
-We want to help you commemorate the person who has passed away and will work with you to plan a service that does this in the way you wish.
+We extend our deepest sympathy during this difficult time.
+We want to help you commemorate and honor the person who has passed away and will work closely with you to plan a service that does this in the way you wish.
 Our ministers will be pleased to help you prepare a memorial service and to learn of any special wishes you may have.
 We offer assistance with scripture selections, music, and memorial fund considerations.
-The use of our facilities for members of Foothills Congregational Church is provided at no charge.
+Foothills Congregational Church members may use our facilities at no charge.
 For non-affiliated families, there are fees for use of the sanctuary and for other services.
 For more information, please call the church office.